 - Open repair, where an incision is made in the groin, over the area of the hernia

-- Laparoscopic repair, or “key-hole” surgery, where 3 tiny incisions are made, including one at the belly button, and the hernia repaired with the help of a scope
+- Laparoscopic and robotic repair, or “key-hole” surgery, where 3 tiny incisions are made and the hernia repaired with the help of a scope

 For most types of groin (inguinal) hernia repairs, you are admitted two hours prior to your operation, the actual surgery usually takes 30-45 minutes, and you are walking and discharged within two hours after the procedure is completed.
-There is usually minimal postoperative pain allowing patients to actually resume virtually normal activity with few if any restrictions.
+There is usually minimal postoperative pain allowing patients to actually resume virtually normal activities with very few restrictions.